Your Cart is Empty

 Cracked and damaged nipples can lead to infections in the breast.
 If you experience pain while feeding that you haven’t before or the pain lasts for up to an hour after every feed you might have a thrush infection.
 This can also cause an infection in your baby’s mouth.
 Before starting the treatment other causes for pain are ruled out.
 Therefore, if you think you and your baby have a thrush infection, you should talk to your pediatrician.

 This breastfeeding problem might be one of the hardest to accept, because you might think that your body is failing to nourish your baby.
-Before falling into self pity and hatred you should remember that your body is adjusting to its new task.
-But you can support it by eating a healthy diet, and alternating between breasts can improve milk flow.
+Before falling into self pity, you should remember that your body is adjusting to its new task.
+But you can support it by eating a healthy diet, and alternating between breasts which can help to improve milk flow.
 If you feel like your baby is not getting enough nutrients you can additionally feed formula to ensure a healthy development.

 These are some of the most common breastfeeding problems.
 Have you come across any of them?